taedlar/neolith/docs/manual/dev.md

 Neolith's log format is designed to balance both requirements while keeping the size of debug log as small as possible.
 The Neolith Debug Log Format (NDLF) is described as below:

-1. The debug log file is a stream of log messages separated by the newline ('\n') character.
+1. The debug log file is a stream of log messages separated by newline ('\n') character.
-2. If a log message starts with a hash sign ('#') or tab ('\t') character, the line is only for human-readaile.
-Log processing tool can skip these lines safely.
+2. If a log message starts with a hash sign ('#') or tab ('\t') character, the line is only for human read.
+Log processing tool may skip these lines safely.
-3. Otherwise, the log message can be parsed into multiple columns separated by tab character like below:
+4. Otherwise, the log message can be parsed into multiple columns separated by tab character like below:
 ```
 [timestamp \t] [log-meta \t] message-text \n
 ```